 Manuel Arenas’ dream was to have a place to provide training for pastors and leaders of the Totonac tribe.
 At that time there were very few churches among the Totonac, and those that were there (Zapotitlan, Nanacatlan) depended on the presence of the missionary or Bible translator.
 When they left, the churches falter.
 The one in Zapotitlan disappeared altogether.
+All your dreams may come true with online casino bonus ohne einzahlung sofort freispiele.
+All the variety of modern gambling is waiting for you!

 After returning from studies in Germany in 1964, Manuel made many trips around the tribal area.
 He focused in on a piece of land in La Union, near Jicotepec de Juarez, Puebla.
 While on staff at Wycliffe’s Pavilion at the New York World’s Fair, he wrote Felipe Ramos, a young man from Nanacatlan he had heard of but never met.
 Felipe was the only other Totonac Manuel was aware of that had gone out of the tribe for further education.
 Felipe joined Manuel, and the school at La Union opened in 1967 to seven teenage male students, none of whom could read or write.
 In four years they were able to pass Mexico’s high school entrance exam.